RequestLab/XitiAnalyticsBundle/README.md

 ## License

-The Wid'op Google Analytics Bundle is under the MIT license.
+The RequestLab Xiti Analytics Bundle is under the MIT license.
 For the full copyright and license information, please read the [LICENSE](https://github.com/RequestLab/RequestLabXitiAnalyticsBundle/blob/master/LICENSE) file that was distributed with this source code.